denzp/rust-ptx-linker/README.md

 ---

 We are not going to run any LLVM tools, because they are unlikely in `PATH` or their version is not the same as Rust's LLVM.
-What we are going to do, is to use LLVM api here.
+What we are going to do, is to use LLVM api here through `librustc_llvm`.

-It's possible to use the api thanks to `#![feature(rustc_private)]`.
-To be honest, I didn't know before that we can use the feature not only for a compiler plugin, but also for a usual crates :)

-But unfortunately it means we are stick to **nightly** Rust.
-Probably later we might find another approach that works also for **stable**.
+For that purpose we have to find the the library and link against it - build script at `build.rs` is responsible for that job.
+A significant drawback here - very likely you'll need to recompile the linker after every rust update.
+This happens because rust commit contained in the library name is changed (e.g. `rustc_llvm-697fdfdd74f1fb5d.so`) and therefore dynamic loader won't find already gone library.